Onielcares/alx-system_engineering-devops/0x0A-configuration_management/README.md

-# System Configuration Management Project at ALX-HOLBERTON Coding School
+# System Configuration Management Project at ALX School
 This is a the beginning of the System Configuration Management(also known a IT Automation System) using Puppet.

 # Requirements